 For storage your choices are between a traditional hard disk drive (HDD) — cheaper, much higher capacity, slower — and a solid state drive (SSD) — smaller, lower capacity, much faster.

 Some higher end systems make use of both, with the operating system stored on the SSD for best performance and data stored on the larger but slower HDD.
 For the average user, it’s enough to get one.
 Whether you should pick HDD or SSD will depend on your personal preference.

 Typical Price for Storage: $30-$300

 The power supply is another area where it’s easy to cut costs.
-The benefits of paying more include getting a modular unit (which improves airflow within the case) and greater energy efficiency (which may give you savings in the long term).
+The benefits of paying more include getting a modular unit (which improves airflow within the case) and greater energy efficiency, which may save you come money in the long term.

 Most importantly, you need to have the correct wattage for your hardware.
 This tool on the Asus website helps you identify how much power you need to sustain your intended system.

 You may or may not need extra fans to help keep your system cool.
 Most computer cases come with at least one fan, and most processors and graphics cards and power supplies each have dedicated fans as well.

 If your computer case ends up being too poor at circulating air, you can always install more fans at a later time.